sajjadhossain/coding-exercises/docs/javascript/forEach.md

 #### The test explained
 We have `testData`.
 An array of values.
 Each value is different.

 We created a module and exported a function called `forEach`.
-Using mocha, chai we assert that when I pass `forEach` anything but a function, returns a callback function against key and values.
+Using mocha, chai we assert that when I pass `forEach` anything but a function, it returns a callback function against key and values.
 We looped using `lodash`.

 #### The module
 See the code [here](../../javascript/modules/forEach.js).